oopsmonk/documentation/channels/1.2/guides/linking-messages.md

 The way that messages are linked affects whether receivers (the author and subscribers) have the correct information in their [states](../how-it-works.md#states) to be able to process messages correctly.

 By linking a message to another, you declare it as a dependency.
-For example, to allow subscribers to verify a signature in a `SignedPacket` message, that message relies on another that contains the public key such as the `Announce` message or a `ChangeKey` message.
+For example, to allow subscribers to verify a signature in a `SignedPacket` message, that message relies on another that contains the public key such as the `Announce` message.
 In this case, you could link the signed message to either of those messages that contain the latest public key.

 In this example, the subscriber would need to process the `Announce` message before being able to process the `SignedPacket` message.